Everybody Is Different, but Here's About How Long It Generally Takes to Lose 10 Pounds

 How to Lose 10 Pounds

-"Calorie needs are highly individualized and vary from person to person based on factors such as current weight, height, and activity level," Jim said.
+"Calorie needs are highly individualized and vary from person to person based on factors such as current weight, height, and activity level," White said.
 "It would be impossible to suggest one calorie goal that would meet everyone's needs."
-If you can, meet with a registered dietitian who can help create a healthy meal plan for you and assess your goals.
+If you can, speak with a registered dietitian who can help create a healthy meal plan for you and assess your goals.
 If not, you can use this formula to figure out about how many calories you need to eat in a day to lose weight.